 Here are some tips for disciplining your child in his third year of life:

 - Notice what is going right.
 Try saying “yes” more often than “no.” They learn that little two letter word fast enough – they don’t need Mom and Dad demonstrating its power multiple times a day.
 If you walk into the living room to find your little dear sitting on the couch correctly, say, “You are sitting on the couch just like you are supposed to!”
-However, if you walk into the living room and see him jumping or standing on the couch, simply walk over to where he is, pick him up and place him on the floor in another room.
+However, if you walk into the living room and see him jumping or standing on the couch, simply walk over to where he is, say “Couches are for sitting.”
+Then pick him up and place him on the floor in another room.
+Try to engaged him in something else.
 Remember, actions speak louder than words.

 - Point out misbehaviors on the shows he watches.
 Inevitably your child will encounter a TV character demonstrating less-than-desirable behaviors.
 Ask, “What is he doing wrong?” and “What could he do instead?”
 Whether your little one can answer these questions isn’t the point.
 You can provide the answers.
 By doing so, you are laying the groundwork for some invaluable skills such as discernment and critical observation.
 Of course, you want to monitor the quantity and quality of the programs he watches.
 Watching a half-hour of a parent-approved show together is one way to do just that.